dscamiss/blog/content/posts/generalized_newtons_method.md

 +++
-title = 'Optimal learning rates in a special class of fully-connected neural networks: The single-layer case' date = 2024-08-22T13:24:04-07:00 draft = false tag = ['fully-connected', 'learning-rate', 'random-notes']
+title = "Theory and implementation of the generalized Newton's method" date = 2024-08-22T13:24:04-07:00 draft = true tag = ['hessian', 'learning-rate', 'gradient descent', 'stochastic gradient descent', 'sgd', 'random-notes']
 +++

-In this post, we explicitly compute the optimal learning rates for a special class of fully-connected neural networks.

-The class consists of single-layer fully-connected neural networks with piecewise-linear activation functions.
-We assume that the loss function is norm-squared and the optimization scheme is mini-batch gradient descent.

-The focus on piecewise-linear activation functions is motivated by two things:
-First, such activation functions are widely used in practice (for example, standard ReLU and leaky ReLU).
-Second, such activation functions lead to simpler second-order partial derivatives of the loss function, and these partial derivatives are needed to compute the optimal learning rates.
+In this post, we review the generalized Newton's method (GeN) proposed in [1].
+Then, we give a high-level overview of a PyTorch implementation, which runs exact and approximate versions of GeN.

 <!--more-->

 $$
+    \newcommand{\bN}{\mathbb{N}}
     \newcommand{\bR}{\mathbb{R}}
     \newcommand{\sL}{\mathscr{L}}
     \newcommand{\tr}{\mathrm{trace}}